HasteDesign/Registrations-for-WooCommerce/readme.txt

 2. Multiple days
 3. Date range

 For each date variation you can set the price, schedule, and places available (stock).
-That makes WooCommerce Registrations great for stores selling courses, classes or any kind of scheduled services.
+That makes Registrations for WooCommerce great for stores selling courses, classes or any kind of scheduled services.

 **Please notice that WooCommerce must be installed and active.**

 = Português (Brasil) =

-O WooCommerce Registrations possibilita a criação do tipo de produto **inscrição** no WooCommerce.
+O Registrations for WooCommerce possibilita a criação do tipo de produto **inscrição** no WooCommerce.
 Utilizando o tipo de produto inscrição, é possível criar um único produto com variações correspondentes à datas.

 São 3 tipos de datas: